Novak Djokovic

 Dijana and Srdjan Djokovic are the parents of Novak Djokovic, who has Croatian maternal and Serbian paternal ancestry.
 Marko and Djordje are his two younger brothers who also played tennis professionally, but couldn't achieve much success.

-Djokovic and his wife Jelena started dating in 2005, and the two got engaged in September 2013.
+Djokovic and his wife Jelena started dating in 2005 and got engaged in September 2013.
 On July 10, 2014, they tied the knot in Sveti Stefan in Montenegro.
+Their son Stefan was born in October 2014, and their daughter Tara was born in 2017.

-Novak Djokovic Family Background
+Novak Djokovic's Family Background

 Srdjan and Dijana Djokovic gave birth to Novak Djokovic on May 22, 1987, in Belgrade, Serbia.
 His mother Dijana's family is Croatian, while his father Srdjan's family is Serbian.
 Additionally, he has two younger brothers named Marko and Djordje.

 They are no longer active players, even though they haven't formally left the tour.
-Currently, Djordje oversees the Serbian Open, an ATP-250 tournament held on Belgrade's clay courts.
+Djordje oversees the Serbian Open, an ATP-250 tournament held on Belgrade's clay courts.

 Novak Djokovic's Wife

-Less than a week following Djokovic's second Wimbledon victory, the couple exchanged vows in 2014.
-The ceremony was held in a little coastal village called Sveti Stefan.
+While the two were dating, Jelena attended the Bocconi University in Milan to study luxury brand management.
+She later moved to Monte Carlo to complete her master's degree from the International University of Monaco.
+Less than a week following Djokovic's second Wimbledon victory, the couple exchanged vows in July 2014.
+The ceremony was held in a coastal village called Sveti Stefan.

 Novak Djokovic's Kids